wli33/paperNotes/RL/RL2.md

 ------------
 Two sets of experiments:

-* MABs and Tabular (to test if the algorithm is close to being optimal)
+* MABs and Tabular MDPs (to test if the algorithm is close to being optimal)
-compared with: Ramdom, Gittins index, UCB1,Thompson sampling,e-Greedy, Greedy.
+MABs compared with: Ramdom, Gittins index, UCB1,Thompson sampling,e-Greedy, Greedy.
+Tabular MDPs compared with: Ramdom(uniform action), PSRL(generalization of Thompson sampling), BEB(adds an exploration bonus),UCRL2,e-Greedy, Greedy.
 * Vision-based navigation task (to test scalability)
 receives +1 reward when reaches the target, −0.001 when it hits the wall, and −0.04 per time step to encourage it to reach targets faster.
 Visual navigation alone is challenging: